hashlab/use-hash/readme.md

 )
 ```

-With the company correctly configured for spot anticipation, execute the simulation request:
+With the company correctly set to spot anticipation, you may simulate an anticipation with the request below.

 ```js
 const response = await post(